MohamedAboElfadl-11/Note-App/README.md

 # Simple Note App

-This is a simple note-taking app built with **Express.js**, **Sequelize**, and **SQL**.
+This is a simple note app built with **Express.js**, **Sequelize**, and **SQL**.
 The app allows users to create, read, update, and delete notes, with data stored in a relational database.
 The app also features **user authentication**, where each user can only access their own notes.

 ## Features
 - **User authentication**: Sign up and login to access your notes.